Artifact EvaluationECOOP 2025

 Nomination forms

 Do you want to participate to ECOOP’s artifact evaluation committee?
-Please fill the ECOOP’25 Artifact Evaluation PC Self-Nominations form.
+Please fill the ECOOP’25 Artifact Evaluation Self-Nominations form.
 You will have to review artifacts during the submission period.

 The nominations are open and the co-chairs will process them in March.